reasley-com/flask-mongodb-example/README.md

 ## 🌊 Developer's other site
-There is a lot of information about Flutter on blogs and on GitHub.
+There is a lot of information about Flask on blogs and on GitHub.
 We ask for your interest.

 * [Reasley Blog](https://reasley.com)